PaxIgnis/Game_Programming_CIS4820/readme.txt

 around the player is shown on the map, including the area around corners before the player reaches them.
 After the player has traversed the entire map, the fog of war map will be identical the regular map except for the addition of the pink blocks representing door posts.

+The fog of war map progress is saved when the user leaves a level.

 In the dungeon, the map only shows mobs if they are visible.
 This is an easy way to view the visibility checking of the mobs.

 3. Textured Cubes
 ---------------
 Textures have been used for all cubes except the teleportation (grey and white) cubes.
 Only one additional texture was added, it was a darker version of the lava.
+Prof said it was fine too use different textures for the different outdoor levels, so lava was ok for the lowest level.

 4. Animated Mesh Movement
 ---------------